 Company Overview of GameStop

 Headquartered in Grapevine, Texas, GameStop is the world’s largest video game retailer.
-The company was founded in 1996 and now operates 4,000 stores and e-commerce properties across 10 different countries, where gamers can buy, sell and trade in video games.
+The company was founded in 1996 and now operates thousands stores and e-commerce properties across various countries, where gamers can buy, sell and trade in video games.
 The company prides itself on receiving used video games, consoles and other devices, and then refurbishing them at global refurbishment operations centers throughout North America, Europe and Australia.
-Beyond its retail locations, GameStop also owns EB Games, ThinkGeek and Game Informer magazine, a print and digital video game publication with a global subscriber base of 6 million.
+Beyond its retail locations, GameStop also owns EB Games, ThinkGeek and Game Informer magazine, a print and digital video game publication with a global subscriber base of millions.

 GameStop’s Financial Profile